-4.1.3.1 Data collection
+4.1.3.1.
+Data collection

-For each factor, the user will first identify whether data exist (e.g. already collected internally or by external organization such as security agencies, CSOs etc.) or do not exist.
+For each factor, the user will first identify whether data exist (e.g. it may already be collected internally or by external organizations such as security agencies, CSOs and so on) or do not exist.
 Accordingly, the data collection methodology will define:

-- how to obtain data (e.g. access official records, conduct interviews or surveys, engage in fact finding, monitor the media, establish lines for citizens' reporting, etc.); - who is collecting/providing data (internal staff, external partner agencies, contracted agencies, etc.); and - how often data are collected (daily, weekly, bi-weekly, monthly, one time only, etc.).
+- how to obtain data (e.g. access official records, conduct interviews or surveys, engage in fact finding, monitor the media, and establish lines for citizens' reporting); - who is collecting/providing data (i.e. internal staff, external partner agencies, contracted agencies, or others); and - how often data are collected (e.g. daily, weekly, bi-weekly, monthly, one time only and so on).
 The data collection methodology and the amount of data that needs to be collected and analysed will be indicative of the resources needed.
 If the user does not have the capacity to collect all the data that are needed, prioritization will be necessary.

-4.1.3.2 Resources
+4.1.3.2.
+Resources

 The implementation of the ERM Tool will require the establishment of an analytical hub which will process the collected data in order to provide the situation analysis and risk alerts.
 Basic human and organizational capacities include: